greg4fun/katacoda-scenarios-1/BFest/step4.md

 ### Docker Commit

-start container with nginx and ensure ports have been opened -p 80:80 <docker host>:<container>
+Start a container with the nginx image and ensure ports have been opened -p 80:80 dockerhost_port:container_port

 `docker run -d --name noble_nginx -p 80:80 nginx:alpine`{{execute}}